What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | EB-1B | Green Card (EB-1) | Yes | No | Higher | I-140: months to 1 year |

-| O-1 | Nonimmigrant Visa | Yes | No | Medium-high | Weeks to months |
+| O-1 | Nonimmigrant Visa | Yes | No | Medium-High | Weeks to months |

-| L-1 | Nonimmigrant Visa | Yes (multinational company) | No | Moderate | Months |
+| L-1 | Nonimmigrant Visa | Yes (multinational co.) | No | Moderate | Months |

 | EB-2 PERM | Green Card (EB-2) | Yes | No | Lower | PERM + I-140: 1-2 years |

-Path One: NIW (National Interest Waiver) -- The Most Recommended Alternative #
+Pathway One: NIW (National Interest Waiver) -- The Most Recommended Alternative #

 NIW Basic Requirements Review #